ssvlabs/awesome-ssv/RUN_THIS_REPO.md

 #### Local deployment

-If you want to deploy your system locally additionally you'll need to deploy the Ethereum Deposit Contract for validator activation, SSV token and SSV contract to interact with.
+If you want to deploy your system locally additionally you'll need to deploy the Ethereum Deposit Contract for validator activation, SSV token, and SSV contract to interact with.

 ## Backend manager